RiyazulHaque64/CRUD-MASTERY/README.md

 tsc -w
 ```

-- #### step-3: Open a another termianal and type the following command for run the server,
+- #### step-3: Open an another termianal and type the following command for run the server,

 ```bash
 npm run dev